How Long Can Bloodborne Pathogens Survive On A Surface

 • Hepatitis C Virus (HCV): HCV's survival time is generally shorter than HBV's.
 While it is less resilient than HBV, it can still persist on surfaces for a considerable amount of time, potentially several days, especially when protected by organic matter.

 • Human Immunodeficiency Virus (HIV): HIV is generally considered less hardy than HBV and HCV.
 It is less likely to survive on surfaces for extended periods.
 In most scenarios, HIV's infectivity diminishes rapidly on dried surfaces, typically within hours to a few days.
-However, it's crucial to remember that even short survival times pose a risk.
+That said, it's crucial to remember that even short survival times pose a risk.

 Important Note: These are estimates.
 The actual survival time can vary widely depending on the specific circumstances.
 It's always best to assume that blood and other potentially infectious materials are contaminated with bloodborne pathogens and take appropriate precautions.